 One is the position of a provider: business owner, seller, vendor, or creator of a product.
 From a provider’s angle, strategic promotion of a product is vital for reaching out to potential clients, seeing that it boosts public awareness and interest in the product, which further ensures revenue from successful purchases.

-On the other hand, we have a common Joe, or a consumer.
-But at the mention of ads, they will at the very least roll their eyes or make an irritated grimace, making it clear that ads are something that should be endured at best, and ignored or blocked at worst.
+On the other hand, we have a regular Joe, or a consumer.
+But at the mention of ads, they will at the very least roll their eyes or make an irritated grimace, making it clear that ads are something that should be endured at best, and blocked at worst.

 Nevertheless, provider and consumer are mutually dependent and neither would be able to get what they need – if not for marketing.
 It is a complicated relationship that endures, mostly thanks to constant demand and marketers’ imagination.

-There is also the sensitive matter of false advertisement, “malvertising” and click fraud being the most prominent and the most dangerous.
+There is also the sensitive matter of false advertisement – “malvertising” and click fraud being the most prominent and the most dangerous.
 People are additionally wary of falling into a trap and this lack of trust initially applies to all ads, especially ones that appear on newly visited websites.
-Depending on the quantity and intensity of ads on a website, visitors may decide to deem that place as dangerous.
-If ad-blocking software doesn’t help, this unease will only intensify.
+Depending on the quantity and intensity of ads on a website, visitors may deem that place as dangerous.
+And if ad-blocking apps don’t help, this unease will only intensify.

 Advertisement has gradually transgressed from a useful marketing tactic into furious elbowing for space and visibility.
 This situation inevitably brings us to the elephant in the room: ads can be incredibly annoying.